-As you begin to consider adult services, here's a link to a list of questions that are worth asking of any provider agency.
+- As you begin to consider adult services, here's a link to a list of questions that are worth asking of any provider agency.
 It covers important things like regulation, structure, safety, limit-setting and team dynamics.
 3LPlace developed this list based on questions we are frequently asked by individuals/families.
 As you consider potential placements, ask yourself: Will this place and these people be committed to fulfilling our goals, as an individual?
 As a family?
-Do they have the resources and structure built into the program to carry out my young adult's aspirations?
+Do they have the resources and structure built into the program to carry out my young adult's aspirations? - Check again for eligibility for SNAP (food stamps) benefits.
+Upon turning 22, people living with their parents may become eligible even if they have not been previously.

 3LPLACE AGE 19 TO 22: TO THNK ABOUT

-If a student is still in school, apply all transition requirements for age 14 and higher.

-If work will be an important option for your adult, obtaining and keeping a part-time paying or volunteer job during this time will prepare you to determine any vocational supports that might be useful moving forward.

-Revisit housing plans for the future in the context of a whole life plan.
+- If a student is still in school, apply all transition requirements for age 14 and higher. - If work will be an important option for your adult, obtaining and keeping a part-time paying or volunteer job during this time will prepare you to determine any vocational supports that might be useful moving forward. - Revisit housing plans for the future in the context of a whole life plan.
 As we mentioned above, The Autism Housing Pathways website is an invaluable resource, regardless of whether you/your family member carries an autism diagnosis.
-At the same time, you will probably want to identify the other building blocks of your family member's meaningful adult life before making decisions about housing.

-Your young adult is about to leave the school community that has likely been an important social connection for them.
+At the same time, you will probably want to identify the other building blocks of your family member's meaningful adult life before making decisions about housing. - Your young adult is about to leave the school community that has likely been an important social connection for them.
 Having other social networks, relationships, and recreational activities in place will be increasingly important as your family member moves ahead.
 This is a significant part of any plan for a full and meaningful life.
 If your young adult is ready for it (they get to make this call, not you), consider a course about relationships, love and sex.
-There are also options available for online dating for people with autism, or other disabilities.

-Here are some links to information about recreational opportunities across the state:

-- Recreational resources by topic, from the ARC of Massachusetts. - Massachusetts recreation fact sheet from the Shriver Center at UMass Worcester - Adaptive recreational programs in Massachusetts state parks - Pools, beaches and a calendar of events - Special Olympics sports, recreation and fitness
+There are also options available for online dating for people with autism, or other disabilities. - Here are some links to information about recreational opportunities across the state: - Massachusetts recreation fact sheet from the Shriver Center at UMass Worcester - Adaptive recreational programs in Massachusetts state parks - Pools, beaches and a calendar of events - Special Olympics sports, recreation and fitness